jessica-im/birdnerd/README.md

 ### Creating a Dynamic Ajax URL

 When a user selects the state they want to search, upon the click of the submit button, the value of the state dropdown will be assigned to a variable.
 That variable is then used within the API URL to get just that state's data.
+The API URL also used a query parameter to only fetch results from the past 24 hours.

 ### Formatting the Data